bictorv/chaosnet-bridge/doc/CONFIGURATION.md

 For increased redundancy, the dependence on a central hub can be removed.
 Two (or more) TLS servers for a subnet can cooperate, all of them accepting clients.
 If a packet arrives at one of them, but the server does not have a direct TLS link to the destination, it can send it to another of the subnet servers.
 The next server might have a direct link to the destination, or pass the packet along to another server.
 If none have a direct link to the destination, the [forwarding count](https://chaosnet.net/amber.html#Routing) for the packet will eventually reach its maximum and the packet is dropped.

+### Server configuration
-For servers with only incoming TLS links, the route to the "next" subnet server needs to be configured manually using e.g.
+For servers with only incoming TLS links *but are part of such a set of subnet servers*, the route to the "next" subnet server needs to be configured manually using e.g.

     route subnet 6 bridge NNNN link tls

 (where *NNNN* is the Chaosnet address of the "next" subnet server).
 Note that `link tls` is necessary for the route to be used also before/when the TLS link to *NNNN* is not up (yet).
+Note also that if the server is the only TLS server for a subnet, no such manual `route` configuration is necessary or desired.

 Other servers, with active/client TLS links to its "next" server, e.g. with